the best-selling books of all time

 #1

-After reading tales of chivalry, romance, and adventure, the eccentric Don Quixote from central Spain resolves to embark on a noble quest as a knight, driven by a desire to help the defenseless and fight the wicked.
+After reading too many tales of chivalry, romance, and adventure, the eccentric Don Quixote de la Mancha sets out on a knightly quest, driven by a desire to defend the helpless and battle the wicked.

 “Finally, from so little sleeping and so much reading, his brain dried up and he went completely out of his mind.”

-Published in 1605, the humorous Don Quixote is widely considered the first modern novel.
+Published in 1605, Don Quixote is widely considered the first modern novel.

 A Tale of Two Cities